schism-dev/schism/docs/getting-started/running-model.md

 - `mpirun -np NPROC pschism ` if OLDIO is ON

 where NPROC is the number of process used for parallel computing.
-Note that your system may require other command then `mpirun` or more arguments.
+Note that your system may require other commands than `mpirun` or more arguments.

 !!!caution "Scribe IO"
     Shortly after v5.9.0 we have implemented a new I/O mode called scribed I/O. Under this mode, the outputs are combined during the model